Fast momentum-selective transport of Bose-Einstein condensates via controlled non-adiabatic dynamics in optical lattices: Monochromaticity

 Initially, the dynamics starts with a similar intra-site spatial width, $\Delta x(0) \simeq 0.26~\mu\mathrm{m}$.
-The loading and acceleration parameters are fixed at $t_L = 100~\mu\mathrm{s}$ and $t_{\mathrm{acc}} = 976.6~\mu\mathrm{s}$, corresponding to a configuration previously shown to yield a polychromatic final state (see Figure~\ref{fig:fig3}).
+The loading and acceleration parameters are fixed at $t_L = 100~\mu\mathrm{s}$ and $t_{\mathrm{acc}} = 976.6~\mu\mathrm{s}$, corresponding to a configuration previously shown to yield a polychromatic final state (see Fig.~\ref{fig:fig3}).
 During the loading phase, both models produce nearly identical breathing oscillations, indicating that interactions have a negligible effect in this initial stage.
 A slight dephasing begins to appear near the end of the acceleration stage, and becomes more pronounced during the release phase.
 The subplot (c) reveals this divergence clearly, with the GPE solution retaining a smaller spatial width at final time compared to the non-interacting case.
 This final spatial compression observed in this particular case for the interacting system implies a broader momentum distribution, and thus degraded spectral purity.
 These results demonstrate that, under specific conditions, repulsive interactions can modify non-adiabatic excitations and can degrade or help restore monochromaticity depending on the dynamical context.
-These results demonstrate that mean-field interactions leave a persistent and measurable imprint on post-transport observables such as the condensate's spatial width and momentum distribution.
 Accounting for these effects is essential for coherent matter-wave transport and interferometry applications, where final-state purity and stability are paramount.

 Figure~\ref{fig:fig7} finally shows the dependence of the final momentum-state populations on the lattice loading time $t_L$, for a fixed acceleration duration $t_{\mathrm{acc}} = 0.7~\mathrm{ms}$.
 The main panel displays the populations in the primary diffraction orders: the central momentum component $P_0$ (black solid line), and the first-order sidebands $P_{-2}$ (orange solid line) and $P_{+2}$ (green dashed line).